Hamburger Helper

-Hamburger Helper is a boxed food product manufactured by Eagle Foods, consisting of a dried carbohydrate (often pasta or rice), plus a packet of powdered seasonings; both are to be combined with browned ground beef ("hamburger"), water, milk, and sometimes mayonnaise to create a complete one-dish meal.
+Hamburger Helper is a boxed food product manufactured by Eagle Foods, consisting of a dried carbohydrate (either pasta, rice, or potato), plus a packet of powdered seasonings; both are to be combined with browned ground beef (also known as "hamburger"), water, milk, and sometimes mayonnaise to create a complete one-dish meal.

 There are also variations of the product designed for other meats, such as "Tuna Helper" and "Chicken Helper".
-Some of these feature other starches, such as potatoes.

 History

-The packaged pasta brand "Hamburger Helper" was introduced by General Mills in 1971 in response to a meat shortage and rising meat prices.
+The packaged pasta brand "Hamburger Helper" was introduced by General Mills on the West Coast in December 1970 and made its national debut in August 1971 in response to meat shortages and soaring beef prices and a weakened U.S. economy.
 In 2005, Food Network rated it third on its list of "Top Five Fad Foods of 1970".
 In 2013, the company shortened the brand's name to just "Helper".

-The Hamburger Helper mascot is "the Helping Hand" or "Lefty"—a four-fingered, left-hand white glove with a face on the palm and a red spherical nose.
+In 1977, Hamburger Helper introduced its mascot, "the Helping Hand" or "Lefty"—a four-fingered, left-hand white glove with a face on the palm and a red spherical nose.
 It often appears in the product's television commercials and on packages.

 In May 2022, General Mills announced an agreement to sell the brand to Eagle Foods for approximately $610 million.
 On July 5, 2022, the sale was finalized.

-In September 2025 it was reported that Hamburger Helper sales were up by almost 15% from the previous year in the US due to consumer demand for food products that are affordable.
+In September 2025, it was reported that Hamburger Helper sales were up by almost 15% from the previous year in the US, due to consumer demand for food products that are affordable.